fourlabsldn/fl-multi-calendar-2/README.md

 ## Setting filters

-You can add filters by calling the `setFilters` method on the global `multiCalendar` object.
+You can add filters by calling the `setFilter` method on the global `multiCalendar` object.
 It accepts an object as a parameter.
 The attributes and values of this object will be sent with each request as GET parameters.